 With Hunter syndrome, chains of sugar molecules (called mucopolysaccharides) can't be broken down.
-They accumulate in the body, which harms cells and tissues.
+They build up in the body, which harms cells and tissues.

 Hunter syndrome, which isn't present at birth, can be either severe or mild.
-The severe form begins just after age 2, while symptoms of the mild form don't start until later.
+The severe form begins just after age 2.
+Symptoms of the mild form don't start until later.

-The juvenile (severe) form of Hunter syndrome includes aggressive behavior, hyperactivity, severe intellectual disability, and stiff or rigid muscles.
+The juvenile (severe) form of Hunter syndrome includes aggressive behavior, hyperactivity, intellectual delay, and stiff or rigid muscles.

 Keep in Mind

-There is no cure for Hunter syndrome but the U.S. Food and Drug Administration (FDA) has approved the drug idursulfase (Elaprase) to help lessen symptoms.
-Bone marrow transplants can effectively slow the progression of the disease in some who have it.
+There is no cure for Hunter syndrome, but the drug idursulfase (Elaprase) can help ease symptoms.
+Bone marrow transplants can slow the progression of the disease in some who have it.

-People with a family history of Hunter syndrome who are thinking about having children should seek genetic counseling.
+People with a family history of Hunter syndrome who are thinking about having children should see a genetic counselor.